 Sl.
-No O Amount transferred to Unspent Amount specified u section 135 remaining tobe spent in CSR Account under section 135 (6) (in Rs.) ' Name of the Fund Amount (in Rs).
+No O Amount transferred to Unspent specified 1 to any fund ule VII as per remaining tobe spent in CSR Account under section 135 (6) (in Rs.) reporting Financial Year(in Rs.).
+Name of the Fund Amount (in Rs).
 Date of transfer. succeeding financial years. (in Rs.)
 Nil